CxTurkO/CxTurkO/README.md

-## I'm a ROOKİE Student at Bilkent University!!
+## I'm a first-year student at Bilkent University !!

 - 🔭 One day or Day one
 - 🌱 I’m currently learning everything